mdev88/Diaspora-Native-WebApp/README.md

 ### "WebApp"
 It's a WebApp because at this moment Diaspora doesn't have an API that can be used to create a native interface to retrieve the user's data, publications, direct messages and so on, that's why there are only WebApps for Diaspora out there.

+### Why a WebApp is better than using the mobile site on a browser?
+Basically it provides better integration with the system (events coming into and going out of the app), notifications, customized interface and functions and a nice little icon that takes you directly to your favorite social network :)
+For the moment, this app provides little aditional advantages

 ### System Requirements

 For the moment, the minimum supported version of Android is Lolipop (Android 5.0.1, or API 21) but I'll try to broaden the backward compatibility at least back to KitKat (Android 4.0.3 or API 15).